Zoë Quinn

 Zoë Tiberius Quinn (born 1987) is an American video game developer, programmer, and writer.
 Quinn developed the interactive fiction game Depression Quest, which was released in 2013.
-In 2014, a defamatory blog post by their ex-boyfriend sparked the online harassment campaign known as Gamergate, during which Quinn was subjected to extensive harassment including doxing, rape threats, and death threats.
+In 2014, a blog post by their ex-boyfriend sparked the online harassment campaign known as Gamergate, during which Quinn was subjected to extensive harassment including doxing, rape threats, and death threats.
 The following year, Quinn co-founded Crash Override, a crisis hotline and resource center for victims of online harassment.

 Early life

-Zoë Tiberius Quinn was born in 1987 and was raised in a small town near the Adirondack Mountains in New York.
+Zoë Tiberius Quinn was born in 1987 and was reared in a small town near the Adirondack Mountains in New York.
 Growing up, Quinn's favorite video game was Commander Keen, an MS-DOS game featuring an eight-year-old protagonist who builds a spaceship with items found around his house and then travels the galaxy defending the Earth.
 Quinn suffered from depression as a teenager, having been diagnosed with the condition at age 14.
 They described receiving little sympathy or assistance from school district officials who were "less than understanding about teens with depression and suicide issues".